Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 What to Expect with the Gastric Balloon?

-The gastric balloon gives patients access to fast weight loss, whereas before losing weight may have been difficult or impossible.
+The gastric balloon gives patients access to fast weight loss, whereas losing weight may have been difficult or impossible before.

-The majority of the excess weight drops off within the first four months of gastric balloon treatment.
+Most excess weight drops within the first four months of gastric balloon treatment.

-Overall, you can expect to lose about fifteen percent of your body weight with the gastric balloon procedure.
+With the gastric balloon procedure, you can expect to lose about fifteen percent of your body weight.

 The more you stick to the gastric balloon dietary guidelines, the more successful you’ll be.